orbeon/orbeon-forms-doc/form-builder/form-area.md

 ## Introduction

-The Form Builder form area is meant to looks as much as possible like the published form. [^1]
+The Form Builder form area is meant to look as much as possible like the published form.

 Form Builder is built around as simple layout concept: _sections_ and _grids_.
 This is a good alternative to: